 My dream, when moving to Japan, was to keep a Japanese rhinoceros beetle, known here as “kabutomushi” (which means, “helmet bug”).
-Unfortunately, I couldn’t find many resources in English on how to take care of rhino beetles, so, for at least my own benefit, here’s some information about rhinoceros beetle care that I’ve gleaned from Japanese websites.
+Unfortunately, I couldn’t find many resources in English on how to take care of rhino beetles (also known as Hercules beetles).
+So, for at least my own benefit, here’s some information about rhinoceros beetle care that I’ve found from Japanese websites.

 I hope this is helpful to everyone who is looking for information about keeping a rhinoceros beetle pet.

 A breeding case is Just a normal animal aquarium, like what’s used for hermit crabs.
 They are usually plastic and cube-shaped.
 Be sure it is a type that will keep the air inside humid.

 Bug bedding (konchuu matto): If not planning to breed beetles, many types of bug bedding are okay.
 For ease, many websites recommend store-bought beetle-specific bedding.